 Our Manhattan schools are committed to developing the whole child, introducing a range of enrichment programs from computer programming to performing arts.

-Our Manhattan schools are proud to report an impressive increase in English Language Arts (ELA) and Math test scores which this year surpassed both New York City and New York State schools.
-Over the past three years, our Manhattan schools have seen significant growth in student performance, delivering ELA scores that increased by 16% and Math scores by 7%.
-We are particularly proud of the progress made at schools like St. Paul in East Harlem.
-Serving the most economically challenged student population in the region, St. Paul’s students also consistently report the highest test scores in Manhattan.
+Our schools are proud to report an impressive increase in ELA and math scores on the New York State Assessment, which has surpassed both New York City and New York State schools.
+Over the past three years, our student performance has seen significant growth, delivering ELA scores that increased by 12 percent and math scores by 14 percent.

 Leading the way in this charge is the use of Measures of Academic Progress (MAP).
 Now in its third year, our educators use this assessment tool to create individualized learning for every student.
 Understanding exactly where our students’ strengths and areas of growth lie, affords our teachers the advantage of creating dynamic action and lesson plans that meet the needs of the students they teach, one child at a time.
 Like our peer regions, a Catholic education in the Archdiocese of New York is anything but “one size fits all.”

 Additionally, Manhattan Schools continue to lead the way as centers of innovation and creativity.
 Whether through a bilingual curriculum at St. Elizabeth’s School in Washington Heights, dynamic art and drama programs at St. Paul’s School and Good Shepherd School, robotics and STEM initiatives at Our Lady of Pompeii School, a region-wide personalized summer academic program, dance and music programs at Our Lady of Lourdes School, or a region-wide lacrosse program, Manhattan School students are enriched daily both inside and outside the classroom.